hmazhar/hamelot.io/_posts/2015-10-17-autoplaying-vimeo-slideshow-with-reveal-js.md

 {% endhighlight %}

-Loop over all of the videos in the list and add the associated vimeo iframe for that video
+Loop over all of the videos in the list and add the associated vimeo iframe for that video.
+Specify the size of the iframe/vimeo video here.

 {% highlight js %}
 var videos = [142659744,142659745, 140448032];